HubRise/website/content/developers/api/en/general-concepts.md

 ## 8. Private Refs {#private-refs}

-HubRise allows API clients to attach their own internal references to various objects, such as orders, order items, customers, and a few others.
+HubRise allows API clients to attach their own internal references (≤ 255 chars) to various objects, such as orders, order items, customers, and a few others.
 This can be convenient when clients need to link HubRise objects to their internal objects, but they cannot store HubRise ids.

 A private ref is only visible to the client that set it.
 For example, let's assume client A assigns a private ref to an order: